cdenbowjr/ev_chargepoint_prediction/README.md

 ## Summary

-**This project entailed building a machine learning classification model for predicting EV charge point locations based on socio-economic, transportation and geo-spatial characteristics acquired from public and government data.**
+**This project entailed building a machine learning classification model for predicting the presence of EV charging stations in a location based on socio-economic, transportation and geo-spatial characteristics acquired from public and government data.**

-It further explored areas of potential for new EV charge point installations using the unsupervised KMeans algorithm to cluster areas with favorable characteristics from the classification model.
+The model was then used to further explored areas of potential for new EV charge point installations using the unsupervised KMeans algorithms to cluster areas with favorable characteristics from the classification model.

 Raw data was preprocessed in order to ultimately train and test a Logistic Regression classifier and statistical testing of feature coefficients were done to confirm the factors that increased or decreased the likelihood of EV charge point installation.